 Under Florida Statute 843.02, resisting an officer without violence examples include: not obeying commands, refusing to be placed in handcuffs, refusing to sit on the ground when asked, or trying to escape being arrested.
-Even verbal actions, such as warning another person so they are not arrested is considered grounds for charging you with resisting arrest.
-If charged with resisting without violence, that constitutes a 1st degree misdemeanor, resulting in jail time or probation for up to 1 year and a fine up to $1,000.00.
+Even verbal actions, such as warning another person so they are not arrested are considered grounds for charging you with resisting arrest.
+If charged with resisting without violence, that constitutes a 1st-degree misdemeanor, resulting in jail time or probation for up to 1 year and a fine of up to $1,000.00.

 Prosecution must prove, beyond a reasonable doubt, that you can be convicted of resisting arrest without violence.
 Requirements include 1) you resisted a law enforcement officer, 2) the officer had the legal authority to arrest you, meaning they were on duty when the arrest occurred, 3) you knew the officer had the authorization to arrest you, and 4) the officer had the legal duty to arrest you, meaning you were breaking the law and the officer was performing their job.
 Resisting arrest with violence follows the same requirements, except for 1) you resisted a law enforcement officer while threatening or committing a violent act while the officer is in the process of arresting you.